moby/moby/man/docker-create.1.md

    $ docker run -d --tmpfs /tmp:rw,size=787448k,mode=1777 my_image

    This command mounts a `tmpfs` at `/tmp` within the container.
-The mount copies the underlying content of `my_image` into `/tmp`.
-For example if there was a directory `/tmp/content` in the base image, docker will copy this directory and all of its content on top of the tmpfs mounted on `/tmp`.
 The supported mount options are the same as the Linux default `mount` flags.
 If you do not specify any options, the systems uses the following options:
 `rw,noexec,nosuid,nodev,size=65536k`.